corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 ## Next steps

-Follow the [Write the flows](tutorial-basic-cordapp-flows.md) tutorial to continue on this learning path.
+Follow the [Write flows](tutorial-basic-cordapp-flows.md) tutorial to continue on this learning path.